How do I report my 1099-MISC in my TaxSlayer Account?

 Provided below are brief descriptions for the type of income reported in each Form 1099-MISC box.

-- Box 3: The amount shown may be payments received as the beneficiary of a deceased employee, prizes, awards, taxable damages, Indian gaming profits, payments made by employers to former employees who are serving in the Armed Forces or the National Guard, or other taxable income.
+* Box 3: The amount shown may be payments received as the beneficiary of a deceased employee, prizes, awards, taxable damages, Indian gaming profits, payments made by employers to former employees who are serving in the Armed Forces or the National Guard, or other taxable income.
+The amount listed here will be pulled to line 21 of Form 1040, Other Income.
 See IRS Publication 525, Taxable and Nontaxable Income.

 *Note: If it is trade or business income, report this amount on Schedule C, or C-EZ (Income Menu > Profit or Loss From a Business within your account on TaxSlayer).